Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Solving KKT Systems on the GPU

-The GPU has emerged as a new prominent computing hardware not only for graphics-related but also for general-purpose computing.
-GPUs employ a SIMD formalism that yields excellent throughput for parallelizing small-scale operations.
-However, their utility remains limited when computational algorithms require global communication.
+The GPU has emerged as a prominent computing platform not only for graphics but also for general-purpose computing.
+GPUs employ a SIMD architecture that yields excellent throughput for parallelizing small-scale operations.
+However, their utility remains limited when algorithms require global communication.
 Sparse factorization algorithms, which heavily rely on numerical pivoting, pose significant challenges for implementation on GPUs.
 Previous research has demonstrated that GPU-based linear solvers significantly lag behind their CPU counterparts \cite{swirydowicz2021linear,tasseff2019exploring}.
 One emerging strategy is to utilize sparse factorization techniques that do not necessitate numerical pivoting \cite{regev2023hykkt,shin2023accelerating} by leveraging the structure of the condensed KKT system \eqref{eq:kkt:condensed}.

 We present two alternative methods to solve \eqref{eq:kkt:condensed}.
-On the one hand, HyKKT is introduced in \S\ref{sec:kkt:golubgreif} and uses the hybrid strategy of Golub \& Greif~\cite{golub2003solving,regev2023hykkt}.
-On the other hand, LiftedKKT~\cite{shin2023accelerating} uses an equality relaxation strategy and is presented in \S\ref{sec:kkt:sckkt}.
+HyKKT, introduced in \S\ref{sec:kkt:golubgreif}, uses the hybrid strategy of Golub \& Greif~\cite{golub2003solving,regev2023hykkt}.
+LiftedKKT~\cite{shin2023accelerating} employs an equality relaxation strategy and is presented in \S\ref{sec:kkt:sckkt}.
+Before introducing these methods, we make the following observation, which simplifies the setting for our analysis. \begin{remark} The primal-dual regularization parameters $(\delta_w,\delta_c)$ are typically determined by examining the inertia of the system $K_2$.
+In particular, the dual regularization $\delta_c$ is activated if zero eigenvalues are detected or if the filter line-search algorithm enters a feasibility restoration phase~\cite[Section 3.3]{wachter2006implementation}.
+The primal regularization $\delta_w$ is activated if the number of positive eigenvalues is less than $n + m_i$.
+For a positive $\delta_c$, the KKT system \eqref{eq:kkt:condensed} can be solved via the following equations:

+and by setting $d_y = \delta_c^{-1} (G d_x - \bar{r}_2)$.
+The system in \eqref{eqn:primal} is a Schur complement of the original condensed system in \eqref{eq:kkt:condensed} and is positive definite if the system in \eqref{eq:kkt:condensed} has the correct inertia $(n, m_e, 0)$.
+Under standard inertia correction, it is always Cholesky-factorizable.
+Thus, when discussing the special treatment of the condensed KKT system \eqref{eq:kkt:condensed}, we assume that the dual regularization is $\delta_c = 0$, as $\delta_c > 0$ simplifies the solution procedure. \end{remark}